Oakley-class lifeboat: Design

 The Oakley was designed as a self-righting boat.
 The design combined great stability with the ability to self-right in the event of it capsizing.
 This was achieved by a system of shifting water ballast.
-The system worked by the lifeboat taking on one and half tons of sea water at launching in to a tank built into the base of the hull.
+The system worked by the lifeboat taking on one and half tons of sea water into a tank built into the base of the hull at launching.
 If the lifeboat then reached a crucial point of capsize the ballast water would transfer through valves to a righting tank built into the port side.
 If the capsize was to the starboard side of the lifeboat, the water shift started when an angle of 165° was reached.
 This would push the boat into completing a full 360° roll.
 If the capsize was to the port side, the water transfer started at 110°.
 In this case the weight of water combined with the weight of machinery aboard the lifeboat usually managed to stop the roll and allow the lifeboat to bounce back to upright.
-The water was discharged from the tank when the ship was taken out of the sea after each launch.
-A problem emerged with damp sand left in the tank after the water was drained.
-This caused a weak electrolytic action that eroded the copper nails which held the wooden hulls together.
+The tank was emptied when the ship was taken out of the sea.
+There was a problem with damp sand left in the tank after the water was drained, which caused weak electrolytic action that eroded the copper nails which held the wooden hulls together.